Government Medical College, Surat

 Government Medical College, Surat is a full-fledged Government Medical college.
 It was established in the year 1964.
 The college imparts the degree Bachelor of Medicine and Surgery (MBBS).
 Nursing and para-medical courses are also offered.
-The college is affiliated to Veer Narmad South Gujarat University and is recognised by Medical Council of India.
+The college is affiliated to Veer Narmad South Gujarat University and is recognised by National Medical Commission.
 The hospital associated with the college is one of the largest hospitals in the Surat.
 The selection to the college is done on the basis of merit through National Eligibility and Entrance Test.
 Yearly undergraduate student intake is 250.